Wolanet/python-portfolioV/README.md

 <h4> > Convert the string into a list, iterate through the list and update it </h4>

- In order to remove individual IP addresses from the allow list, I needed to change it's data type from string to a list.
+ In order to remove individual IP addresses from the allow list, I needed to change its data type from a string to a list.
 To do this I used the .split( ) method.
- By default, the .split( ) function splits the text by whitespace into list elements, but you can choose on what to base the split on if you need to perform different types of "splits". <br />
+ By default, the .split( ) method divides the text with white spaces into list elements, but you can choose on what to base the split on if you need to perform different types of "splits", for example you can split the text using a comma instead of a white space. <br />
  With the list created, I used a for loop to iterate through it, with a conditional that evaluates whether or not the loop variable element was found in the ip_addresses list.
  Then, within that conditional, I apply the .remove( ) method to the ip_addresses list so that each IP address that is in the remove_list will be removed from ip_addresses. <br />
  Lastly, I'll use another <b>with statement</b> and open( ) but this time with a write "w" function, so that I can update the original file with the list of ip addresses. <br />